About our library services

 What are academic liaison librarians?

-Academic liaison librarians help and support all University staff and students to find and use information resources effectively, develop library collections to meet your needs and to be your contact point for any information related enquiry.
+Academic liaison librarians help and support all University staff and students to find and use information resources effectively.
+They develop library collections to meet your needs and are your contact point for any information-related enquiry.
 They have all developed expertise in the subject areas of their faculties and are very happy to help.

 Have a question?

-Whether you have assignments, essays, projects or your dissertation to write, staff at our libraries are there to help you source appropriate research material.
+Whether you have assignments, essays, projects or your dissertation to write, staff at our libraries are here to help you source appropriate research material.

 You can speak to your academic liaison librarian or any staff at our library information desks.
-Alternatively drop us an email or contact us via online chat, Facebook or Twitter.
-You are also welcome to phone or write to us.
+Alternatively drop us an email or contact us on Facebook or Twitter.
+You're also welcome to phone us on 020 7133 4444.

-Your librarian produces quick guides and online tutorials to resources specific to your subject area which are a good starting point when you need support.
+Your librarian produces quick guides and online tutorials for resources specific to your subject area, which are a good starting point when you need support.

-You can talk to your librarian in person during one of the regular drop-in sessions or contact them via email.
-Alternatively you can use the Library online chat facility to discuss your enquiry.
-Get a quick overview of our subject guides, find your Librarian and find out when and where subject drop-in help sessions take place.
+Get a quick overview of our subject guides, find your librarian and find out when and where subject drop-in help sessions take place.